All faculty welcome student

 participation in various aspects of their research projects.
 One of the best

-ways to participate is for a student to take Directed Research credits
+ways to participate is for a student to work with a faculty member on their

 Research Assistants funded by research grants.
 Students may then be paid to do

 research in a faculty member’s lab.
 Generally, faculty research advisors prefer

 to work with students who have completed the Biology core with good grades and

 have performed well in their classes.
 Students interested in working with